Marquette City Band to hold Fourth of July concert Saturday

 Watch the interview above to hear more from Grugin.

-You can learn more about the Marquette City Band on its website.
+You can learn more about the Marquette City Band on its